raj-kumar9911698455/Major-Project-Sem-6/README.md

 This is a Python GUI Based Project named Tours & Travel Management System.
-In created this project using python TKinter library for GUI and Matplotlib for Data Visualization.
+I created this project using python TKinter library for GUI and Matplotlib for Data Visualization.